A Table Full Of Joy

 • * I used almond extract instead of vanilla in this batch of frosting, but you can use whatever extract you want.

-• *If you have a baking sheet without edges use it!
-It will allow the air to circulate better.
+• *If you have a baking sheet without edges, use it!
+It will allow air to circulate more effectively.

-• *I recommend using gel food coloring to dye your frosting for more vibrant color.
+• *I recommend using gel food coloring to dye your frosting for a more vibrant color.

 Nutrition